Nitinloni16/VisualMeasureAI/README.md

-# Visual Product Measurement System
+# AI Powered Visual Product Measurement System

 An AI-powered system to measure product dimensions from images using a reference object.
 Now architected as scalable Microservices.